-Here's another easy way to increase your cabinet space: install wire racks.
+Here's another easy way to increase your cabinet space: wire racks.
 They come in different heights, widths and styles, so you can find the perfect ones for your kitchen, and they'll act as shelves, too, so you can store more cups and plates together.

 8. Keep Your Coffee Supplies Organized

 Some people toss all of their single-use pods into one bin, but that can make it more difficult to find specific flavors.
 Instead, neatly arrange your pods in a clear plastic tray for easy visibility.
 The tray below features a lid, so you can buy two (one for coffee pods and one for tea bags) and stack them neatly on top of each other.

 9. Declutter Your Utensil Drawer

 No one likes a crowded utensil drawer.
 If you're tired of digging through spoons and forks, invest in a modular drawer organizer like this.
-You can purchase each compartment separately and create the perfect solution for your space.
+The clear set includes five different-sized containers, so you can create the perfect solution for your space.

 11. Opt for Open Shelving

 Floating shelves are a great place to show off delicate glassware, cookbooks or even plants and artwork.
 Plus, you can arrange them any way you want, which makes them an excellent solution for tiny kitchens.

 12. Find Creative Solutions

 Water bottles fall over way too easily.
 Skip the messy cabinets, and store your bottles on their sides, so you can grab one without knocking others over.
 You could also use this clever YouCopia bottle stand to corral sippy cups — just put it on a lower shelf where your little one can reach it.